9 Reasons to Live and Learn in the Greater Baltimore Area

 - Baltimore to New York City—Three-hour-and-50-minute drive or a two-hour-and-40-minute train ride

 Another great advantage of going to school and starting your career in Baltimore is that real estate is affordable, especially when you compare home prices to other nearby cities.
 Becoming a homeowner is a dream that you can easily achieve in Baltimore.
 That's particularly true if you get an education that helps you attain one of the city's higher-paying jobs.

-Baltimore's median home sales price for the third quarter of 2019 was $313,500.
-That compares quite well to the median sales prices of other neighboring cities, such as the Washington-Arlington-Alexandria area ($439,800) and the New York-Jersey City-White Plains area ($400,100).7
+According to the National Association of Realtors, Baltimore's median home sales price for the third quarter of 2019 was $313,500.
+That compares quite well to the median sales prices of other neighboring cities, such as the Washington-Arlington-Alexandria area ($439,800) and the New York-Jersey City-White Plains area ($400,100).

 7. Low Cost of Living

 A low cost of living, combined with higher-than-average wages, often means more money in your pocket.
 Just compare the cost of living in Baltimore to other nearby cities.
 (Cost of living takes consumer prices into consideration for items like groceries, restaurants, utilities, transportation, and clothing.)
 In Baltimore, it is:

 - More than 17 percent lower than Washington, D.C.